-Google My Business in 2021: Why Do I Need It and How to Use It for More Leads?
+Google My Business: Why Do I Need It and How to Use It for More Leads?

 Here is an honest confession.
 About 80% of the times that I do buy/decide to buy something online (or offline), I make my discovery on Google or get influenced by the search results that it throws up.
 I am talking mostly about local search – for eg, that is how I discovered I had this fabulous chef service who were ready to come at my house on Sundays, the best orthopaedic for my mom’s knee pain, the online plant shop that delivers my favourite plants even during this lockdown, etc etc…I could go on and on…